jbfink/2019-Access-R-Class/test-slides.Rmd.md

 [1] 1 2 3 4 5 6
 ```
 - These are *vectors*, which is what R calls one-dimensional lists of things.
+- What's with the weird "<-" thing?
+Why not *=* as in every other language ever invented in the history of languages?

 What are functions?
 ========================================================